SIsilicon/WorldEdit-BE-Docs/docs/quick_start.md

 Getting from point A to point B can sometimes be a hassle.
 Luckily, this addon comes with what's known as a Navigation Wand.
-To get one, you can either have a compass in your inventory, or enter the command `;navwand`.
+To get one, enter the command `;navwand`, an ender pearl.

 Once you have this item, just interact with it to get teleported to the spot you are looking at.
 Want to get on the otherside of a wall or ceiling?
 Use the wand while sneaking to go right through it!